 Once you figure out how useful they are, it’s hard to herd sheep and goats without a crook in your hand.
 But if you have just one, it’s not always where you need it.
 So we have several—in the barn, on the ATV and by our handling yards.

-Crooks don’t last.
+Crooks don’t last forever.
 It’s the nature of their usage that, over time, they bend or break.
 That’s the bad news.
 The good news is that they are much cheaper from Premier than they were 5 years ago (except for the wooden ones), so they’re less painful to replace.

-When I returned to the USA 30 years ago, the only crook available was made of oak or hickory.
-It was (and still is) strong, heavy, clumsy and ugly.
-The crook portion of the stick was a “lick and a promise” job.
+A History of Shepherd Crooks and PremierFor many years, the only crooks available were made of oak or hickory.
+They were (and still are) strong, heavy and clumsy.
+The crook portion of the tool was a “lick and a promise”.
 When the wood became wet or damp these crooks gradually revert to their original form—a straight stick.
-Sweet chestnut crooks, by contrast, are lightweight, strong, easy to handle and attractive—but also gradually lose their “crook” if left outside in humid climates.
+Sweet Chestnut Crooks, by contrast, are lightweight, strong, easy to handle and attractive—but also gradually lose their “crook” if left outside in humid climates.

-Aluminum crooks are not affected by water.
-We tried (and still use) leg crooks made from solid aluminum rod.
+By contrast, aluminum crooks are not affected by water.
+We’ve tried (and still use) leg crooks made from solid aluminum rod.
 Neck crooks made of solid aluminum rod are very light and quick in your hand, but bend too easily and the crook portion is too small for some large USA sheep breeds.
-Tubular crooks resist bending better than solid rod.
-But instead of bending the tube breaks.
+Tubular aluminum crooks resist bending better than solid rod.
+But instead of bending the tube sometimes breaks.

 Aluminum, if uncoated, constantly oxidizes leaving black residue on your hands and clothes.
 To prevent this we’ve introduced several anodized aluminum and fiberglass crooks:

-- The RedCote™ Shepherd Crook is an aluminum crook coated with plastic.
-It's our least-cost neck crook.
+- The RedCote™ Shepherd Crook is a tubular aluminum crook coated with plastic.
+It’s our least-cost neck crook.

-- Our “Premier” Shepherd Crook uses a durable, coated fiberglass to withstand impacts.
+- Our “Premier” Shepherd Crook uses a durable, coated fiberglass to withstand impacts while still lightweight and easy to maneuver.
 The hook is made from tough molded plastic that will hold its shape and rarely breaks.

 - The KiwiCrook™ is both a leg and a neck crook–but the most important advantage is the self-locking lever on the leg portion that ensures that an animal’s leg, once caught, remains caught until released by human hands.

-- A Leg Crook is ideal for pasture situations, because the 54 in. reach allows you to snag sheep and goats from behind.
+- Use a Leg Crook for pasture situations, because the 54" reach allows you to snag sheep and goats from behind.
 A goat’s agility, slim neck and lack of wool mean that neck crooks are often useless.